Borjianamin98/stream-processing-apache-spark/README.md

-# Java Examples for "Stream Processing with Apache Spark" Book
+# "Stream Processing with Apache Spark" Book Examples

 This repository contains Java implementations of the code examples from the book "Stream Processing with Apache Spark" (originally written in Scala).